SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

         content:
           -
             type: text
-            text: "As part of your funding request, it may be helpful to highlight the educational benefits of attending MBLGTACC, as well as the resources available to attendees at the vendor fair and by networking with students from other institutions.\_"
+            text: 'As part of your funding request, it may be helpful to highlight the educational benefits of attending MBLGTACC, as well as the resources available to attendees at the vendor fair and by networking with students from other institutions.'
       -
         type: paragraph
         attrs: